 Before switching to spinto-soprano repertoire Ms. Hager successfully performed the roles of Dorabella in Così fan tutte, Cherubino in Le Nozze di Figaro, Amneris in Aida, and repeat performances of Suzuki in Madama Butterfly.

-In 2009-2010 season, Ms. Hager was re-engaged by Opera New Jersey for a series of highlight concerts where she sang the title role of Carmen.
+In her mezzo day, Ms. Hager was re-engaged by Opera New Jersey for a series of highlight concerts where she sang the title role of Carmen.
 These concerts previewed their own production of the opera starring Kirstin Chávez.

-She also returned to Wichita Grand Opera, where she sang Katisha in their production of The Mikado.
-She then made her debut with New York's Martha Cardona Opera Project, singing selections of Maddalena in Rigoletto and Zita in Gianni Schicchi in various staged concerts around the city.
+She also returned to Wichita Grand Opera, where she sang Katisha in their production of The Mikado, made her debut with New York's Martha Cardona Opera Project, singing selections of Maddalena in Rigoletto and Zita in Gianni Schicchi in various staged concerts, and sang Dorabella in the contemporary John de los Santos version of Così fan tutte.

 A native of Kansas City, Ms Hager recited her Bachelor of Music degree at Texas Christian University, and regularly sang in the Fort Worth Opera.
 She went on to receive her Masters of Music at the University of Houston, under the tutelage of renowned tenor Joseph Evans.